Mr. Miyagi: Characterization

-In The Karate Kid films, Mr. Miyagi is portrayed as a strange old man who teaches Daniel LaRusso karate underlined by honor and discipline.
+In The Karate Kid films, Mr. Miyagi is portrayed as a strange older man who teaches Daniel LaRusso karate underlined by honor and discipline.
 Being a spiritual and non-violent man, he instills wisdom in his teachings.
 This makes him an outsider in comparison with the no mercy philosophy of Cobra Kai.
 Miyagi is eccentric, making his first appearance trying to catch flies with chopsticks, but has an impressive knowledge of karate.
 Over the course of his training, Mr. Miyagi becomes a father figure to Daniel.
 Macchio described Mr. Miyagi as "that special human Yoda character that we all wish we had as we navigated our childhood".

 Initially referred to only as Mr. Miyagi in The Karate Kid, the character's backstory was explored in the sequel The Karate Kid Part II, particularly his upbringing in Okinawa.
 His name was given as Nariyoshi Miyagi, which later appeared on his tombstone in Cobra Kai.
 In The Next Karate Kid, his first name was inexplicably changed to Keisuke.
 When considering this continuity error, Jon Hurwitz explained that the Cobra Kai creators considered the second film to be more meaningful in relation to the character's backstory but felt that his name could be Nariyoshi Keisuke Miyagi.

 The Karate Kid provides insight into the character's difficult past during a scene where he drunkenly shows Daniel a photograph of his wife, who died in childbirth along with their son.
 Born on June 9, 1925, Mr. Miyagi left Okinawa at the age of 18 (1943 or 1944).
 Notwithstanding the Immigration Act of 1924, which prohibited immigration from Japan, he emigrated to the United States after defying convention and unsuccessfully declaring his love for Yukie, a girl intended to marry his best friend Sato.
 He meets his future wife while working in the cane fields in Hawaii.
 After President Franklin D. Roosevelt signed Executive Order 9066 in 1942, shortly after the onset of World War II, Miyagi and his wife are forcibly relocated to Manzanar, a Japanese-American internment camp in California.
-During this time, he serves overseas in the 442nd Regimental Combat Team in the United States army, for which he receives the highest military award, the Medal of Honor, but loses his wife and son in childbirth.
+During this time, he serves overseas in the 442nd Regimental Combat Team in the United States Army, for which he receives the highest military award, the Medal of Honor, but loses his wife and son in childbirth.
 Weintraub wanted to cut the drunken scene, believing that it slowed down the film, but Avildsen and Kamen insisted on retaining it as they considered it to be the film's emotional core.
 Kamen wanted the scene to remind American viewers about the Japanese-Americans who were moved to American internment camps during World War II and those that fought in the 442nd regiment who were awarded more Medals of Honor than any other regiment.
 Morita particularly related to this aspect of his character's backstory, having himself been placed in an internment camp in his youth.